Why the exterior of your property is so important to buyers

 Ensuring your garden/driveway is tidy and well-maintained and pointing out any appropriate parking spaces will go a long way to strengthening your sales pitch.

 Advice by categoryALL CATEGORIES ADDING SPACE BATHROOM BUYING DIY ENERGY EXTERIOR FLAT SHARE INCREASING VALUE INSURANCE KITCHEN & DINING ROOM LANDLORDS LEGAL LIGHTING MORTGAGES RENOVATING SECURITY SELLING SURVEYS & EPCS TENANTS TIPS VALUATIONS

-- Previous article Hot off the press – the latest news for property sellers
+- Previous article The latest news for property sellers

 - Next article Starter Homes: Will they be affordable for first-time buyers?